trizen/raku-rosettacode/programming_tasks/N/Negative_base_numbers.md

 # [Negative base numbers][1]

+### Explicit

-Perl 6 provides built-in methods / routines base and parse-base to convert to and from bases 2 through 36.
+Raku provides built-in methods / routines base and parse-base to convert to and from bases 2 through 36.
 We'll just shadow the core routines with versions that accept negative bases.